All District Court Judges

 District Court Judge

-Judge Neff was appointed as District Court Judge by Governor Doug Burgum in 2022 for the Northwest Judicial District #3 located in Williston, ND.
+Judge Neff was appointed as a District Court Judge by Governor Doug Burgum in 2022 for the Northwest Judicial District No. 3, located in Williston, North Dakota.

-Born in in Brainerd, MN in 1980; Judge Neff graduated from Shanley High School and Cardinal Muench Seminary in 1999.
-He attended college at Mount St. Mary's College; and finished at North Dakota State University in 2003.
-He obtained his Bachelor's of Science in Mass Communications.
-He received his Juris Doctor from the Unversity of St. Thomas School of Law in Minnesota, and was admitted to the N.D.
-Bar on September 15, 2008.
+Born in Brainerd, Minnesota, in 1980, Judge Neff graduated from Shanley High School and Cardinal Muench Seminary in 1999.
+He began his undergraduate studies at Mount St. Mary’s College and completed his Bachelor of Science degree in Mass Communications at North Dakota State University in 2003.
+He earned his Juris Doctor from the University of St. Thomas School of Law in Minnesota and was admitted to the North Dakota Bar on September 15, 2008.

-Judge Neff was the Expert Intern for the Permanent Observer Mission of the Holy to the United Nations.
-He was the Reference Attorney and Consultant at Thomson Reuters from 2007-2014.
-Judge Neff was the Assistant State’s Attorney in McKenzie County from 2014-2017, and became McKenzie County State’s Attorney from 2017-2018.
-He was a Law Clerk/Staff Attorney for the Northwest Judicial District from 2019 until his judgeship in 2023.
+Judge Neff’s professional experience includes serving as an Expert Intern for the Permanent Observer Mission of the Holy See to the United Nations.
+He worked as a Reference Attorney and Consultant at Thomson Reuters from 2007 to 2014.
+From 2014 to 2017, he served as an Assistant State’s Attorney in McKenzie County, later becoming the McKenzie County State’s Attorney from 2017 to 2018.
+Before his judicial appointment, Judge Neff served as a Law Clerk and Staff Attorney for the Northwest Judicial District from 2019 until his judgeship in 2023.

 David W. Nelson